Eliot Levine Joins the Canopy Project Advisory Group to Help Identify Effective School Responses to COVID-19

 “The Canopy Project is providing vital information about how to address the wide-ranging educational challenges presented by the pandemic,” Levine said.
 “The Aurora Institute enthusiastically supports this important work from the Christensen Institute and its many partner organizations.”

 Levine has led local, state, and national studies of educational programs at the University of Massachusetts and Harvard University.
 He was also a teacher at innovative public high schools in the Big Picture Learning and EL Education networks.
-His work has been disseminated in academic and trade journals, research and evaluation reports, and a book that was named a “Best Book for High School Reform” by the Gates Foundation and published in three languages.
+His work has been disseminated in academic and trade journals, research and evaluation reports, and he authored a book that was named a “Best Book for High School Reform” by the Gates Foundation and published in three languages.